 Had the effects of the updates been significantly bad, we’d see a lot of these data points under the red line, indicating better results before the update than they were after the update.

-Since this is not the case, we see that in the first week after the update, we’ve seen no significant bad changes to the CR and CAC and in some instances, we’ve detected better results after the update.
+Since this is not the case, we see that in the first week after the update, we’ve seen no significant bad changes to the conversion rate and customer acquisition cost and in some instances, we’ve detected better results after the iOS 14 update.

-Have you started seeing the impact of iOS 14 on your results?
+Have you started seeing the impact of the iOS 14 update on your results?
 We’d love to know your thoughts on this so feel free to leave a comment below.